KiT-Maverik/svitlo/README.md

 - Direct proximity to where AI is changing — not as a user, but as a witness to the shift.
 - No obligation.
 This isn’t work.
 It’s symbolic weight.
 A signal.
 - A space among peers — **for the first time**.
+- Full set of AI tools for free — not as a perk, but as a catalyst.

 <h3 align="center">For the world</h3>